tarstutorials/vrsensorint/source/content/m3/intro_to_sensors.rst

 Applications
 ^^^^^^^^^^^^

 As mentioned previously, sEMG can be used to study a wide variety of behaviors.
 Many of these applications involve developing machine learning algorithms for automated classification based on sEMG signals, though this is not necessary.
-The following examles illustrate some of sEMGs versatility:
+The following examles illustrate the versatility of sEMG:

 * It can help diagnose certain muscular disorders, including muscular dystrophy and chronic pain [#]_ [#]_.
 * It can help identify nerve dysfunction and muscle fatigue [#]_ [#]_ [#]_ [#]_.